KurtOtto90/Final_Project/README.md

 ## Week One:

 ### Introduction:
-- Movie	factors such reviews or release date are an	important way to gauge	the	performance	of a movie.
+- Movie	factors such as reviews or release date are an	important way to gauge	the	performance	of a movie.
 While providing	a numerical data point or star rating to a movie tells us	about the success or failure of	a movie	quantitatively, a collection of	movie reviews provides a deeper	qualitative	insight	on different aspects of the movie such as revenue of the movie.
 A movie's factor could be a predictive method which tells us about the potential movie revenue through machine learning analysis.
 Deeper analysis of movie factors review could possibly tell us if there is a relationship between movie factors, and the movie's revenue.